thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

 ## Performance

 ### Bandwidth Efficiency
-- Naive Approach: Re-sending entire blocks is not scalable.
+- Naive Approach: Re-sending entire blocks is not scalable for blockchains like Solana.
 - Reed–Solomon Encoding: Typically adds ~50% overhead (e.g., 32:32), achieving ~99% success if each shred has at least a ~65% chance of arriving.
 This is a significant bandwidth saving over raw duplication, since you only transmit parity data once per FEC set rather than replicating the entire dataset multiple times.

 ### Latency Benchmarks